curl/curl-for-win/README.md

 - Components are verified using SHA-256 hashes and also GPG signatures where available.
 - Generated binaries are [reproducible](https://reproducible-builds.org/),
-  meaning they will have the same hash given the same input sources and C compiler.
+  meaning they produce the same hash given the same input sources and C compiler.
 - Patching policy: No locally maintained patches.
 We apply patches locally if already merged upstream or &mdash; if necessary for